iqtree/iqtree.github.io/workshop/molevol2019.md

 Options explained:

-* `-spp turtle.nex.best_scheme.nex` to provide the partition model found previously to avoid model selection again.
+* `-spp turtle.nex.best_scheme.nex` to provide the partition model found previously to avoid running ModelFinder again.
-* `-z turtle.trees` to provide a set of trees.
+* `-z turtle.trees` to input a set of trees.
-* `-zb 1000` to specify 1000 boostrap replicates for tree topology tests.
+* `-zb 1000` to specify 1000 replicates for *approximate* boostrap for tree topology tests.
 * `-n 0` to avoid tree search and just perform tree topology tests.
 * `-wpl` to print partition-wise log likelihoods for both trees.
-This will be used in the next section.
+This will be used later in the next section.
-* `-pre turtle.test ` to set the prefix for all output files as `turtle.test.*`.
+* `-pre turtle.test` to set the prefix for all output files as `turtle.test.*`.

 > **QUESTIONS:**
->
 > * Look at the report file `turtle.test.iqtree`.
 There is a new section called `USER TREES`.
+>
 > * Do the two trees have significantly different log-likelihoods?
 {: .tip}